How we work

 Reading

 In many companies, a common excuse is that I didn't read the documents because they were too long.
 That will not fly here.
 You must be able to read articles, blogs and comments with concentration.
+Here is an example of an article which is long and you should be able to read it.

 Asynchronous communication

-So, how do we get answers to our questions?
-Asynchronous communication is the answer.
 Let's say I have a small question about a billing feature I'm working on.
-It's not a pressing matter.
-If I get an answer to this question 4 hours late, then it's okay.
+This is not a pressing matter at the moment.
+If I get an answer to this question 4 hours late, then it's ok.
 In that case, I won't ping my co-worker to hop on a Zoom call.
-I'll make a video recording of my question and post it to my co-worker.
+I'll make a video recording of my question using NeetoRecord for my team member.

 Maximize uninterrupted time

-So, how do we reconcile these two needs?
-A need to have "a long stretch of uninterrupted time," and then there is a need to "answer the questions others are asking".
 Asynchronous work and long stretches of uninterrupted time strike the right balance.
 We focus on getting work done, and then, after an hour or so, we need a break.
 For some, it could be a few hours before they need the break.

 Flexible Timing